justmars/django-yabl/bookmarks/docs/configure.md

 2. See `class="throbber-loader htmx-indicator">Loading...</span>`
 3. See `loader_id=f"spinner-{self.pk}"`

-## Position launcher in template
+## Add modal element, ensure authenticated

-If desired to place the modal in a list view, consider the following example:
+If desired to place the `@modal` in a list view, consider the following example:

 ```jinja
 <h2>{{header}}</h2>